-Though the class will be a mixture of readings, discussion, and writing prompts, workshopping (sharing and critiquing of drafts) will be the primary focus.
+Though the class may mix in readings for discussion and exercises, workshopping (sharing and critiquing of two drafts per writer) will be the primary focus.
 “We’ll grow as readers and listeners,” says Andy, “by approaching one another’s work as if it were our own, testing choices and material, and identifying strengths and weaknesses, so that the best of our hearts and minds make the page.”
 Andy will also give generous written feedback to each participant.

 - Wednesday, February 20, 7:00pm-9:30pm

 - Wednesday, March 6, 7:00pm-9:30pm

 - Wednesday, March 13, 7:00pm-9:30pm